Analysis | So much for not making the presidential election a referendum on Trump

 Presumably, then, less of the grim intonations we heard from Trump in 2016, when he decried the “crime and violence” that “afflicted” the country.
 Presumably, then, none of the “I’m the only thing standing between the American Dream and total anarchy, madness and chaos” rhetoric that Trump offered … on Friday.

-One of the reasons that Trump's verbiage in 2016 was effective on engaging his base was that most Americans saw the country as headed on the wrong track.
-Now, though, public sentiment is no better, with only 1-in-8 Americans saying that they're satisfied with how things are going in the country.
-Even if Trump's team wants to portray a positive vision for the next four years, there's no guarantee Trump will adhere to it and there's no guarantee it will resonate with people not already in the fold.
+One of the reasons that Trump’s verbiage in 2016 was effective on engaging his base was that most Americans saw the country as on the wrong track.
+Now, though, public sentiment is no better, with only 1 in 8 Americans saying that they’re satisfied with how things are going in the country.
+Even if Trump’s team wants to portray a positive vision for the next four years, there’s no guarantee Trump will adhere to it and there’s no guarantee it will resonate with people not already in the fold.

-That has always been Trump's strategy for reelection, though: focus like a laser on the flock.
-The convention's agenda includes plenty of material which will resonate with those tracking the culture wars stoked by conservative media (including, of course, what schools are or aren't teaching).
+That has always been Trump’s strategy for reelection, though: focus like a laser on the flock.
+The convention’s agenda includes plenty of material that will resonate with those tracking the culture wars stoked by conservative media (including, of course, what schools are or aren’t teaching).
 Having Trump speak on each of the four nights may not woo many Democrats, but it will very likely energize his existing supporters.
-Despite concerns from pundits that a Trump-centric election bodes poorly for the incumbent, Trump's never run anything but a Trump-centric election and has only rarely offered any indication that he is interested in stepping out of the spotlight, no matter how useful.
-After all, he was told in 2016 that he'd need to change his behavior, and look how that turned out.
+Despite concerns from pundits that a Trump-centric election bodes poorly for the incumbent, Trump’s never run anything but a Trump-centric election and has only rarely offered any indication that he is interested in stepping out of the spotlight, no matter how useful.
+After all, he was told in 2016 that he’d need to change his behavior, and look how that turned out.

 Politico's Tim Alberta asked longtime Republican consultant Frank Luntz to explain what it means to be a Republican in the moment.